alexandreday/fast_density_clustering/README.md

 ```
 pip3 install .
 ```
 That's it !
-You can now import the package ```clustering``` from you python scripts.
+You can now import the package ```clustering``` from your python scripts.
 Check out the examples in the file ```example``` and see if you can run the scripts provided.
 # Examples and comparison with other methods
 Check out the example for gaussian mixtures (example.py).
 You should be able to run it directly.
 It